Grislow/KnowledgeBase/domains/it/cloud/aws/aws_certified_sysops_associate.md

     * supports RDS(MySQL, PostgreSQL, MariaDB) and Aurora (MySQL, PostgreSQL)
     * no code changes required
     * can *enforce IAM Authenctication* for DB and securily store credentials in *AWS Secrets Manager*
-    * only available in VPC (never public)
+    * only available in VPC
+    * helps avoid `TooManyConenctions` Error in Lambda

 ### RDS - Parameter Groups
+* **Parameter Groups** allow configuring the DB engine using a Parameter Group
+    * `dynamic` parameters are applied immediately
+    * `static` parameters are applied after reboot
+    * can modify parameter group associated with a DB (must reboot)
+    * list of DB parameters availabe in documentation
+    ***Important parameters**
+        * `rds.force_ssl=1` -> force SSL connections on PostgreSQL / SQL Server
+        * `require_secure_transport=1` -> force SSL connections on MySQL / MariaDB

 ### RDS - Backups and Snapshots
 * **RDS Backups**
     * `Automated Backups`
+        * continuous
-        * daily full backup of the db (during backup window)
+        * daily full backup of the db (during maintenance window)
+        * PITR (from oldest backup 5 minutes ago)
         * transaction logs are backed-up by RDS every 5 minutes
-        * ability to restore to any point in time (from oldest backup 5 minutes ago)
-        * 1 - 35 days of retention
+        * 0 - 35 days of retention
+        * can retain backups when deleting instance
-        * set retention to 0 to disable automated backups
+        * set retention to 0
     * `Manual DB Snapshots`
         * manually triggered by the user
-        * retention of backup for as long as you want
+        * snapshots do not expire
+        * takes IO
+        * can stop DB from seconds to minutes
+        * snapshots on Multi AZ DB are performed on standby - no impact on master
+        * are incremental -> after the first, full snapshot
+        * can take `final` snapshot when you delete
     * `Trick` - if planning RDS to be down for a long time - take snapshot, terminate, restore when you need it
+* **Snapshot Sharing**
+    * `Manual Snapshots` - can be shared with AWS accounts
+    * `Automated snapshots` - cant be shared, copy first
+    * can only share unencrypted snapshots and snapshtos encrypted with a customer managed key
+    * if sharing encrypted snapshot must also share customer managed keys
 * **Restore Options**
     * restoring RDS / Aurora backup or a snapshot creates a new database
     * can restore MySQL RDS database from S3